Binan/rtpengine-systemd/README.md

+# ----------- Compilation and Installation of RTPEngine --------------#
+To Compile and install the Sipwise RTPEngine, go here: https://voipmagazine.wordpress.com/2015/02/17/rtpengine-compilation-and-installation-in-fedora-redhat/

-# rtpengine-systemd
+# ----------- rtpengine-systemd --------------#
-Runing Sipwise RTPEngine under systemd control.
+To run the RTPEngine under systemd control:

 Follow these steps: